Doom 64: Development

 Doom 64 was developed by Midway Games at its San Diego studio. id Software, the primary developer of the Doom franchise, supervised the project.
 Development began in late 1994.
 Its tentative title of The Absolution was changed to Doom 64 for brand recognition, and reused as the name of the last level.
-Midway wanted to include every demon from the original games, and a few extra levels, into the final product, but deadlines and storage size constraints of the Nintendo 64 Game Pak cartridges made them exclude the levels and a few demons.
+Midway wanted to include every demon from the original games into the final product, along with extra levels.
+However, deadlines and storage size constraints of the Nintendo 64 Game Pak cartridges led them to them exclude the levels and a few demons.
 Midway stated that a multiplayer mode was not included because Nintendo did not provide the necessary resources for multiplayer programming.
 Midway justified the decision based on alleged slowdown during split-screen multiplayer in other games on the console and the competitive nature of the mode.
 A Midway representative stated, "Everyone knows that the best part of playing multiplayer is not knowing where your opponent is and with a four-player split-screen, everyone can easily see where their opponents are."

 The environments were built from 3-dimensional polygon models, and the enemies were created by pre-rendering sprites with SGI workstations.
 The Nightmare Imp was originally developed for the PlayStation version of Doom and appeared in a near-complete beta of the game, but was removed just prior to release for unknown reasons.
 It debuted in Doom 64 instead.

-Doom 64 was slated to be a North American launch game but was postponed until April 1997.
-A Next Generation writer speculated that this was due to id Software having expressed dissatisfaction with the level designs, an assertion that is not otherwise substantiated.
-Nintendo's then-recent decision to remove the ability to run over animals from the Nintendo 64 version of Cruis'n USA raised concerns about the possibility of censoring Doom 64, but Midway vice president of software Mike Abbot said Nintendo had not voiced any concerns about the game's violent content.
-He pointed out that Cruis'n USA was perceived by the public as a family game, but the Doom series was targeted towards mature gamers, making violent content less of a concern.
+Doom 64 was slated to be a North American launch game, but near the deadline id Software expressed dissatisfaction with many of the level designs, so Midway postponed the game until April 1997 while redesigning the levels.

 The music and sound effects were composed by Aubrey Hodges, who had created the original sound effects and music for the PlayStation version two years earlier.
 The original Doom 64 team was working on a potential sequel titled Doom Absolution designed only for two-player deathmatches soon after the first game was released, but canceled it.
 Because id Software was impressed with the team's work on Doom 64, they were assigned to the Nintendo 64 version of Quake at this time.

-Midway Home Entertainment shipped Doom 64 on March 29, 1997, for release on April 4.
+Midway shipped Doom 64 on March 27, 1997, for release on April 4.